Tommyjournal FAQ last updated 01 January 2010

 Can I link to your journal entries?

 But of course.
-From November 2004 onward, each entry's date is a link with a stable URL for that entry; please link to that rather than to the main Tommyjournal page.
+From November 2004 onward, each entry's date is a link with a stable URL for that entry; please link to that (if appropriate) rather than to the main Tommyjournal page.

 Can I hotlink to your images?

 I'd rather you didn't.
-Just ask me for permission to make copies for your own site; I'm easy.
+Please ask me for permission to make copies for your own site instead; I'm easy.

-If you do hotlink to my images, be aware that they may change at any time, without notice.
+If you do hotlink to my image files, be aware that their content may change or be removed.
 You have been warned.

 How is the journal organized?